Need Urgent Dental Care?

 - Baby root canals

-- Can I go to the ER for a dental emergency?
+Can I visit the ER for a dental issue?

 - Most dental insurance plans